faiyazalam/WordPress-plugin-user-login-history/README.txt

 You can download the language files from [here](https://translate.wordpress.org/projects/wp-plugins/user-login-history "Click here to download the language file for the plugin.").

+Do you want to translate this plugin to another language?

+I recommend using [POEdit](http://poedit.net/) or if you prefer to do it straight from the WordPress admin interface use [Loco Translate](https://wordpress.org/plugins/loco-translate/).
+When you’re done, send me the file(s) and I’ll add it to the official plugin.
+You can also translate the plugin [online](https://translate.wordpress.org/projects/wp-plugins/user-login-history).

 = Bug Fixes =

 If you find any bug, please create a topic with a step by step description to reproduce the bug.
 Please search the forum before creating a new topic.

+= Keywords =
+user log, log, logger, detector, tracker, membership, register, sign up, admin, subscriber, editor, contributor, geo location, profile, front end registration, manager, report, statistics, activity, user role editor

 == Installation ==